whaakman/azure-docs.nl-nl/articles/batch/batch-mpi.md

 cmd /c ""%MSMPI_BIN%\mpiexec.exe"" -c 1 -wdir %AZ_BATCH_TASK_SHARED_DIR% MyMPIApplication.exe
 ```

+> [!NOTE]
->[AZURE.NOTE] Because MS-MPI's `mpiexec.exe` uses the `CCP_NODES` variable by default (see [Environment variables](#environment-variables)) the example application command line above excludes it.
+> Because MS-MPI's `mpiexec.exe` uses the `CCP_NODES` variable by default (see [Environment variables](#environment-variables)) the example application command line above excludes it.
+>
+>

 ## Environment variables
 These environment variables are available on the compute node to applications and scripts executed by the primary task's application command:

 * `CCP_NODES`

   * **Availability**: CloudServiceConfiguration and VirtualMachineConfiguration pools
   * **Format**: `numNodes<space>nodeIP<space>numCores<space>`
   * **Example**: `2 10.0.0.4 1 10.0.0.5 1`
 * `AZ_BATCH_NODE_LIST`

   * **Availability**: CloudServiceConfiguration and VirtualMachineConfiguration pools
   * **Format**: `nodeIP;nodeIP`
   * **Example**: `10.0.0.4;10.0.0.5`
 * `AZ_BATCH_HOST_LIST`

   * **Availability**: VirtualMachineConfiguration pools
   * **Format**: `nodeIP,nodeIP`
   * **Example**: `10.0.0.4,10.0.0.5`

 ## Resource files
 There are two sets of resource files to consider for multi-instance tasks: **common resource files** that *all* tasks download (both primary and subtasks), and the **resource files** specified for the multi-instance task itself, which *only the primary* task downloads.

 You can specify one or more **common resource files** in the multi-instance settings for a task.
-These common resource files are downloaded from [Azure Storage](./../storage/storage-introduction.md) into each node's task shared directory by the primary and all subtasks.
+These common resource files are downloaded from [Azure Storage](../storage/storage-introduction.md) into each node's task shared directory by the primary and all subtasks.
 You can access the task shared directory from application and coordination command lines by using the `AZ_BATCH_TASK_SHARED_DIR` environment variable.

 Resource files that you specify for the multi-instance task itself are downloaded to the task's working directory, `AZ_BATCH_TASK_WORKING_DIR`, by the primary task *only*--the subtasks do not download the resource files specified for the multi-instance task.